ericleasemorgan/reader-sentences/README.md

 **Very important!** This system is not intended nor expected to return <em>the</em> answers to given questions.
 Instead it is intended to return <em>plausible</em> answers, and you are expected to use the results as discussion points or to use traditional reading techniques for the purpose of verification.

-Think of this system as a tool to suppliment your reading.
+Think of this system as a tool to supplement your reading.
 Create a collection of texts, index (model) the collection, search the index, interact with the model, and in the end, garner a better understanding of the collection.
 Think of the whole process as a sort of interactive discussion with a book.
-As such, this system implemements a form of reading.
+As such, this system implements a form of reading.

 (Not So) Quick Start